 Our largest customers are state DOTs.
 For the fiscal year ended September 30, 2017, the Alabama DOT and the North Carolina DOT accounted for 14.9% and 13.9% of our revenues, respectively.
-Other than these customers, no other customer accounted for more than 10% of our revenues for such period.
-Projects performed for various Departments of Transportation accounted for 41.9% of revenues for the fiscal year ended September 30, 2017.
+Other than these customers, no other customer accounted for more than 10% of our revenues for such periods, and projects performed for various Departments of Transportation accounted for 41.9% of revenues.
 Our 25 largest projects accounted for 22.4% of revenues for the fiscal year ended September 30, 2017.